 Rescue Mode allows you to check the health of your Dedicated Server's hardware and connect to it via SSH to perform different troubleshooting tasks; a few of which are:

 - Access the file system

 - Backup data

 - Check hardware devices

 This article will walk you through the basics of Rescue Mode.

 - Getting Started with SSH

 Log in to the OVH US Manager and select the server in question under "Dedicated servers" on the left-hand sidebar.
 On the "Server status" page, click Modify next to "Boot".
 From the pop-up menu, select the Boot in rescue mode option and then select rescue64-pro from the "Rescue available" drop-down menu.

 After changing the boot setting, click the Actions button in the top-right corner and select Restart.
 The server is now in Rescue Mode.

 Next, you will receive an email that contains new credentials to access the server via SSH.
 The email will also contain a link to a web interface from which you can perform various hardware tests.
-See the Performing a Hardware Check topic for more information.
+For more information about this, please check out the Performing a Hardware Check section of our Using Rescue Mode article.